 2016 marks the inaugural TEDx Newport event.
 INSPIRE would like to thank the whole TEDx team who worked so hard to make this event a success.
 We are proud to be showcasing our work to the community of Newport, RI during this event.

-Thanks to all our friends and colleagues, both new and old, who visited our booth at American Wind Energy Association (AWEA) Offshore WINDPOWER 2016 conference.
+Thanks to all of our friends and colleagues, both new and old, who visited our booth at the American Wind Energy Association (AWEA) Offshore WINDPOWER 2016 conference.
 We are excited for the delivery of the nation’s first watt of offshore wind power!
-Congratulations Deepwater Wind and our home state of Rhode Island for making history.
+Congratulations Deepwater Wind, and our home state of Rhode Island, for making history.